A New Law in California Aims To Protect Workers At Retail Warehouses Like Amazon's

 "We are disappointed Governor Newsom signed AB 701, which will exacerbate our current supply chain issues, increase the cost of living for all Californians and eliminate good-paying jobs," Rachel Michelin, president of the California Retailers Association, said in a statement Wednesday.

-Michelin said the change will be felt by consumers, even arguing the shipment of COVID-19 tests from warehouses and distribution centers to hospitals, pharmacies, and doctor's offices will be slowed because of the law.
+Michelin said the change will be felt by consumers, even arguing that the shipment of COVID-19 tests from warehouses and distribution centers to hospitals, pharmacies and doctor's offices will be slowed because of the law.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.